 Which tutorial is best for you?

-Before we get started I wanted to show you a closeup of my Gmail and my Yahoo signatures so you’ll know where we’re going with these two tutorials.
+Before we get started I wanted to show you a closeup of the Gmail and Yahoo signatures so you’ll know where we’re going with these two tutorials.
 Pretty and professional, right?
-Also clean, uncluttered, includes my logo, relevant social links or text links, the photo that I’m currently using on all my online touch points, and a beautiful branded styled stock image in the background.
+Also clean, uncluttered, includes my name, relevant social links or text links, one of the photos that I’m currently using on all my online touch points, and a beautiful branded styled stock image in the background.

 If you want your Gmail signature to look similar to the first image below, with the “Follow Me” text and social media icons with links to your social media accounts, you’ll want to use this tutorial by The Virtual Savvy, along with a few of my own tips below, in the “Tips for the Gmail Tutorial” section.